MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_TagHelper.md

   - **How can I fix the "UET tag extension is no longer available because it doesn't follow best practices for Chrome extensions" issue?**

-    If you're seeing the error message, “UET tag extension is no longer available because it doesn't follow best practices for Chrome extensions,” when trying to use the UET Tag Helper extension in Chrome, it's likely that you're using an outdated version.
+    If you're seeing the error message, â€œUET tag extension is no longer available because it doesn't follow best practices for Chrome extensions,â€ when trying to use the UET Tag Helper extension in Chrome, it's likely that you're using an outdated version.
 Please uninstall the extension and reinstall the latest version of the UET Tag Helper in your browser.

   - **How can I fix the "UET tag outside of head or body" issue?**